chandravyr/NoiseReduction/README.md

 # About

-A script of image noise reduction using the ksvd algorithm written in python.
+A script of image noise reduction using the K-SVD algorithm.

 # Usage